Hadimhz/Host-Bot/README.md

 ## Misc

+If you decide to use this bot, You must give credit to the people that have worked on.
+Not doing so will void the LICENSE set in place.

 If you need further info on rewrite please join out rewrite Discord server using [this](https://discord.gg/V3KvPQET5v) link.

 This bot uses [Solo](https://github.com/Hadimhz)'s command handler.
 You can check it [here](https://github.com/Hadimhz/Discord-Bot).